-This course will emphasize the study of Algebra 1 concepts with extensions.
-A strong emphasis will be place on critical thinking and problem solving skills.
+This course is for students who are highly motivated, interested in a rigorous math program and will emphasize the study of Algebra 1 concepts with extensions.
+A strong emphasis will be placed on critical thinking and problem-solving skills.
 The level of instruction and curriculum is intended on preparing students for advanced placement mathematics courses.